 ← Back to blog

-Summary: Practical steps, exercises, and community strategies to turn empathy into action—build self-compassion, avoid burnout, and make a lasting impact.
+Summary: Practical steps, short daily practices, and community strategies to turn empathy into sustainable action—build self-compassion, avoid burnout, and make a real impact.

 Introduction